alphor/yet-another-nixlibs-flake/README.md

-# nixos-config-modules
+# nixos-config-utils

-This is a collection of modules I am comfortable sharing.
+This is a collection of utilities I am comfortable sharing.

-There is no guarantee of backwards compatibility.
+There is no guarantee of stability.